 The information on this page is for students living off campus, whether in Ormskirk or further afield.
 If you have any questions not answered here then get in touch with the team: email@example.com or 01695 584200.

-Moving off campus for the first time is a big step which is why we’ve put together an Off-Campus Guide to help you find the right property whilst avoiding potential pitfalls.
+Moving off campus for the first time is a big step which is why we’ve put together this section to help you find the right property and avoid potential pitfalls.

 To access information on off-campus vacancies, please click on the button below:

 - Please login with your network Student ID and password to the Student Homepage;

 - Once logged in you will find the Student Accommodation Finder within the ‘Student Support’ panel;